THISISDINOSAUR/Anatomy/README.md

 - ~~Fetching of parameters and constructing parameter sliders
 Includes then fetching the dinosaur with these parameters

-- Request smoothing
+- ~~Request smoothing
 Currently requests a dinosaur on every input, leading to far to many server requests, and potential race conditions.
-Should at least implement a system where no requests are made whilst a request is pending
+Should at least implement a system where no requests are made whilst a request is pending~~

+- Fix Z fighting
+All bones are currently rendered at the same z position, leading to z fighting.

 - Preset buttons
 Fetching presets, constructing buttons for them, and then fetching the dinosaur with the correct parameters.
 Requires presets to be implemented on the server and at the language level.

+- Print parameters button
+Reimplement print parameters button

 - Refactoring
 Code currently uses a lot of code from the old JS version, and could do with refactoring

+- Refactor rendering to be more generic
+Currently uses a hard coded 'initial position'

 ### Ecosystem level features